Overview

 Madrichim (8th-12th graders)

 In our Madrichim program, students have the opportunity to volunteer as assistant teachers and serve as role models for the students in the Jewish Experience Center.
-Madrichim volunteer on Sunday mornings either on-site (24 sessions at KI from 9-11:30am) or at our OJE program (10 sessions at Tumbleweed Camp from 9am-1pm and 2 sessions at KI from 9:00-11:30am.)
+Madrichim volunteer on Sunday mornings either on-site (24 sessions at our school location from 9-11:30am) or at our OJE program (9 sessions at camp from 9am-1pm and 3 sessions at our school location from 9:00-11:30am.)
 Madrichim assignments are subject to availability, and receive a stipend or community service hours for their time.
 Madrichim will learn how to develop leadership skills and learn how to make a difference in their community.
 As madrichim are role models for the younger students with whom they work, they are required to be enrolled in at least one other program.

 KI Tzedakah Teens (KITT) (9th-12th)